-Software development by itself is complex: we need to work closely with stakeholders to understand their needs, we need to architect and design solutions, we need to build or configure these solutions, we need to test them, we need to deploy them, we need to organize this effort somehow, and many other things.
+Software development by itself is complicated: we need to work closely with stakeholders to understand their needs, we need to architect and design solutions, we need to build or configure these solutions, we need to test them, we need to deploy them, we need to organize this effort somehow, and many other things.
 There’s clearly a bit of natural complexity in software development.
-Furthermore, the overall IT process surrounding software development adds even more complexity to operate, manage, and govern our overall IT ecosystem.
+Furthermore, the overall IT process surrounding software development adds even more complications to operate, manage, and govern our overall IT ecosystem.

-These complexities are why we get paid what we get paid – if it was easy, organizations could find a multitude of lower-skilled, and lower-paid, people to do this work.
+This is why we get paid what we get paid – if it was easy, organizations could find a multitude of lower-skilled, and lower-paid, people to do this work.

-Enterprise Solution Delivery is Inherently Complex
+Enterprise Solution Delivery is Inherently Complicated

-The Disciplined Agile Delivery (DAD) portion of the framework addresses solution delivery in enterprise-class organizations.
+The Disciplined Agile Delivery (DAD) portion of the DA framework addresses solution delivery in enterprise-class organizations.
 Sometimes people who have only worked in startups or small companies don’t appreciate the realities of enterprise-class development.
 A small company that has been in business for a few years is very different than a large organization that has several decades of legacy systems, legacy processes, and legacy thinking in place.
 Adopting agile and lean ways of working when you effectively have a clean slate to start from is a very different proposition than working in an organization where you need to respect and evolve the existing legacy ecosystem.

 But don’t other, simpler methods such as Scrum work in these settings?
 Yes, they potentially do, but they address a much smaller scope than does DAD.
-Scrum is less complex because it only looks at a very small portion, likely not even 5%, of the software delivery process.
+Scrum is less complicated because it only looks at a very small portion, likely not even 5%, of the software delivery process.
 The focus of Scrum is on a few collaboration patterns for organizing small software construction teams and for managing changing requirements.
 It purposefully does not address the full project delivery lifecycle from beginning to end.
 Nor does Scrum address technical practices for architecture, design, testing, programming, modeling, documentation, deployment, and many other aspects of solution delivery.
 DAD, on the other hand, purposely addresses all of these aspects of software delivery from beginning to end in a streamlined manner.
-And Scrum only describes a single way of working, what DAD calls the Agile/Basic lifecycle, whereas DAD includes four lifecycles (Agile, Lean, Continuous Delivery, and Exploratory/Lean Start Up) to choose from to address a great range of needs.
+And Scrum only describes a single way of working, what DAD calls the Agile/Basic lifecycle, whereas DAD includes five lifecycles (Agile, Lean, Continuous Delivery: Agile.
+Continuous Delivery: Lean, and Exploratory/Lean Start Up) to choose from to address a great range of needs.
 So yes, as a framework DAD is much more complex than Scrum because DAD answers the multitude of questions that Scrum leaves up to you.

-Interestingly, from the point of view of enterprise agile transformation, DAD is a less complex solution to adopt because it’s already done the “heavy lifting” for you on the process side of things.
+Interestingly, from the point of view of enterprise agile transformation, DAD is a less complicated solution to adopt because it’s already done the “heavy lifting” for you on the process side of things.
 We wrote a blog a few years ago about how it’s easier to right-size your process by starting in the middle with something like DAD than it is to start at the “simple bottom” with Scrum.

-Enterprise IT is Inherently Complex
+Enterprise IT is Inherently Complicated

-DA addresses this bigger picture because our philosophy is to provide coherent, pragmatic advice to help IT organizations address the challenges that they face in improving their processes.
+DA addresses this bigger picture because our philosophy is to provide coherent, pragmatic advice to help organizations address the challenges that they face in improving their processes.
 In fact, the DA framework appears to be the only source of information that addresses enterprise agile IT in a coherent and comprehensive manner.
 Without a holistic vision such as this an organization will end up development a piece-meal strategy where the individual parts may be effective on their own but do not integrate well as a whole.
 Not looking at the entire IT picture at once is the primary cause of organizational dysfunctional in your department today, with the DA framework you can avoid this problem as you evolve into an agile/lean way of working.
 BTW, you can download a copy of the workflow diagram shown above from the Disciplined Agile Consortium (DAC) posters page.

 Disciplined Agile looks at a range of situations, giving you choices.
 Other methods and frameworks, such as LeSS and SAFe, prescribe a single way of working.
 Certainly a small development team will work differently than a medium-sized development team which works differently than a large team.
 A team that is co-located will work differently than a team spread across a single building, than a team spread across several buildings in the same city, than a team spread across the world.
 A team working in a regulatory environment will work in a more sophisticated way than a team in a non-regulatory environment.
 A team where everyone works for your company will work differently than a team where some of the work is being outsourced.
 A team facing a simple domain problem will work differently than a team facing a complex problem.
 And so on.
 Although many people just want to be told what to do, they just want a single way of working given to them, that desire for prescription is a recipe for disaster in modern IT organizations.
 You have a range of teams facing a range of situations: One process size does not fit all.

-One way to deal with the complexity is to divide and conquer.
+One way to deal with the this is to divide and conquer.
 Recognize that deciding on an outfit that is right for you is actually a collection of simpler choices.
 For example, your need to choose the right shirt, the right pants, the right shoes, and so on.
 Of course you shouldn’t make these choices in isolation because your outfit needs to work together as a whole.
 You either need to coordinate your decisions and effectively make them in parallel or if you prefer to make decisions one at a time then be prepared for your shirt choice to limit your follow-on clothing choices.

 Let’s bring the conversation back to software process.
 In Disciplined Agile Delivery (DAD) we called out a collection of process goals that a team should fulfill in some way to be successful at agile solution delivery.
 These goals included exploring the initial scope, putting the team together, developing a consumable solution, coordinating activities, and deploying the solution into production to name a few.
 Each process goal is overviewed by a process goal diagram, the one for Explore Initial Scope follows below.
 Each goal is organized into a collection of process decision points, each decision point has options, and each option has advantages and disadvantages.
 Where one agile method might advise you to write a collection of epics and user stories to identify the initial scope, in DAD we say that you need to explore how people will use your solution (and writing epics and user stories are two of many options available to you), you may need to explore the user interface, you should consider to what extent (if any) the initial requirements should be documented, how you will go about eliciting requirements, and other important decisions.
 Ideally, if you want to be effective, then you want each team to own their own process and make the choices that are best for them given the situation that you face.